In a previous article I argue that website content has three principal functions:

-To answer this question, we need to define what we mean by content "features" and content "formats".
+To answer this question, we need to define what we mean by content features and formats.

 A content format is the means by which a feature is presented.
 For instance, a "campus tour" feature could be presented in a variety of ways, e.g. as a Flash animation, a video or even as a series of static images.

-Given the variety of alternatives that exist for website content, this can be quite a difficult undertaking.
+Given the variety of alternatives that exist for website content, this can be difficult.
 Indeed, it becomes more and more demanding all the time as new content features are discovered or expanded (user generated content) and new formats are developed, e.g. Microsoft Silverlight, Adobe Air, etc.

 Thankfully, you are not alone.
 Thousands of other websites have already faced this challenge.
 As a result, you can imitiate their ideas for the various formats that can be used for some common content ideas.